platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 A text description of the action that happened.
-This is a human-friendly string that may be displayed to a user but should not be parsed for data as its structure is not guaranteed.
+This is a human-friendly string that may be displayed to a user but should not be parsed for data as its structure isn't guaranteed.

 ### `payload.environment`